Norreanea/SmedAnno/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- **Bioinformatics tools:** SmedAnno integrates several powerful tools including Trim_Galore, Filtlong, STAR, minimap2, StringTie2, AGAT, TransDecoder, BLAST, PFAM,  InterPro and several R libraries
+- **Bioinformatics tools:** SmedAnno integrates several powerful tools including Trim_Galore, Filtlong, STAR, minimap2, DeepSplice, StringTie2, AGAT, TransDecoder, BLAST, PFAM,  InterPro and several R libraries
 - **Open-source community:** Special thanks to the developers and contributors of the open-source software utilized in this pipeline